Department of International Relations, Sakarya University: Academics

 The Department of International Relations offers a standard graduate program with an option of a %30 English-language courses.
 Students can choose English-language equivalence of basic courses.
 The department also provides evening undergraduate education with same curriculum.
 In addition to graduate programs, the department offers MA, PhD and online graduate programs.
+A recent overview of admission quotas and departmental capacity in Turkish international relations programs indicates that the Department of International Relations at Sakarya University has maintained a relatively stable number of full-time faculty members since 2019.
+Based on the available data, the estimated student–faculty ratio has ranged between 40 and 51 students per full-time faculty member.